 - Financial Close-Out

-- Faculty meet with GLIA staff to dicuss program idea (recommended)
+- Faculty meet with their own academic unit & GLIA staff to discuss program idea (recommended)

 - Faculty submit proposal online